Dual-domain Modulation Network for Lightweight Image Super-Resolution: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{MAGE} super-resolution (SR) aims at reconstructing high-resolution (HR) images from low-resolution (LR) images.
+\IEEEPARstart{I}{MAGE} super-resolution (SR) aims at reconstructing high-resolution (HR) images from low-resolution (LR) images, which has achieved impressive performance in medical imaging~\cite{georgescu2023multimodal}, remote sensing~\cite{xiao2023ediffsr}, security surveillance~\cite{jiang2020dual}, and text enhancement~\cite{noguchi2024scene}.
 Most SR methods~\cite{lim2017enhanced,dai2019second} require high computational costs, limiting their application in devices with limited resources.
-As shown in Fig.~\ref{fig:teaser}, this paper focuses on the lightweight SR task, aiming to improve existing SR performance while reducing model size and accelerating inference.
+As shown in Fig.~\ref{fig:teaser}, we focus on the lightweight SR task, aiming to improve existing SR performance while reducing model size and accelerating inference.

-Existing lightweight SR methods~\cite{liang2021swinir,zhang2022efficient,wang2024camixersr} only focus on the \emph{spatial domain}, \ie, spatial domain reconstruction and spatial domain supervision, resulting in a limited range of pixels utilized for inference as shown in the second column of Fig.~\ref{fig:movitation}, where LAM~\cite{gu2021interpreting} indicate use a broader range of pixels in inference are favorable to improve SR. To utilize more pixels, they typically stack many blocks, which is computationally inefficient.
+Existing lightweight SR methods~\cite{liang2021swinir,zhang2022efficient,wang2024camixersr} primarily operate in the \emph{spatial domain}, relying solely on spatial-domain reconstruction and supervision.
+This design inherently limits the effective receptive field during inference, as illustrated in the second column of Fig.\ref{fig:movitation}.
+In contrast, LAM \cite{gu2021interpreting} suggests that leveraging a broader contextual pixel range is beneficial for improving SR, and diffusion index (DI) \cite{gu2021interpreting} serves as a quantitative indicator of this effect.
+To compensate for the limited pixel utilization, these methods often resort to stacking numerous blocks, which leads to increased computational cost and inefficiency.
 For example, SwinIR-light~\cite{liang2021swinir} and SRFormer-light~\cite{zhou2023srformer} have nearly 900K parameters and more than 1.3 seconds of inference speed at the scale of $\times 2$, respectively.
 Therefore, lightweight SR still remains an open problem.